Sedona Arizona Maps

 This is a basic map of the uptown area.
 I'm presenting it

 oversize.
-The size distorts the format of this page, but gives you a more readable
+The size distorts my page layout, but gives you a more readable

 image.